GeneralBots/BotBook/book/chapter-06-gbapp-reference.md

 the source code for custom dialogs and behaviour for any .gbot that associate this deployed .gbapp.

+A good way to start a .gbapp is to find a NPM package to create a .gbapp that asks for data and output the result.
+For example, a temperature package can be installed via `npm install temperature` and then have its methods convertToKelvin or convertToCelsius called when user asks for conversion.
+A .gbapp can persist and read data from database according to the conversation session.

 ## Preparing Environment

 ### Windows